WwZzz/easyFL/README.md

 Since the task-specified models are usually orthogonal to the FL algorithms, we don't consider it an important part in this system.
 And the model and the basic loss function are defined in ./task/dataset_name/model_name.py.
 ### utils
 This module is for the initialization and outputting the results.
+To get the tables and figures in the article, please run the file ./utils/data_analysis.py to visualize the results.
+Each result is stored in ./task/dataset_name/record.